AriFordsham/GHCWiki/All-things-layout.md

 * Neat!
 It might even not confuse syntax highlighers that there is no closing parenthesis if they consider the `\` as escaping..
 I am still a bit worried about editors getting horribly confused.   --@nomeata

+* This is really cool!
+Of the stolen syntax, I'm not worried about the operator; Stackage Hoogle doesn't show any instances of `\$`.
+But lambda is definitely a concern, and not just for unit: also lambdas with partial matches on empty list `\[ ]` and empty/whitespace-only string `\" "`.
+Maybe have the parser look ahead to the next non-whitespace character, and if it's the appropriate closing brace don't enter block mode?
+Though _that_ might break on `\" ""` (first character in an attempted layout string is a double-quote).
+I'm also a bit concerned about your `\"` example.
+How is the whitespace managed, there?
+If that were a normal string, the space after `\"` would be part of the string.
+If that's desired behavior, I think it implies that each subsequent line also begins with a space (because the block's indentation point is just past the `\"`, not under the `L`.
+If it's _not_ desired (i.e. first character of the string should be `L`), are we implicitly adding a space to the _end_ of each line?
+How do we know that's the correct separator?
+And what if the herald is on the previous line (my preferred style) but you also want a leading space?
+I believe that's impossible, since the first line sets the block indentation and the second can't be to its left.
+(Thinking about it, most of these problems apply to any of the strategies here; I'm not sure strings are a good fit for layout at all.
+Excluding them seems to make everything a lot easier.)   --@trac-tejon

 ## context + `with`

 Another idea: